 During the year under review, no changes were made in the above policy.
 Salient features of this policy are enumerated in the Corporate Governance Report which forms part of the Annual Report.
-The above policy is available at the website of the Company at:
+The above policy is available at the website of the Company at www.facoralloys.in.